 Item 3.
-Quantitative and Qualitative Disclosures about Market Risk potential foreign exchange risk and potential changes in inflation.
-We do not hold financial instruments for trading purposes.
+Quantitative and Qualitative Disclosures about Market Risk

 Market risk represents the risk of loss that may impact our financial position due to adverse changes in financial market prices and rates.
-Our market risk exposure is primarily a result of exposure due to potential interest rate risk,
+Our market risk exposure is primarily due to potential interest rate risk, potential foreign exchange risk and potential increases in inflation.
+We do not hold financial instruments for trading purposes.